 South Luangwa Park Safari

-Experts have called the South Luangwa one of the greatest wildlife sanctuaries in the world, and with good reason: few parks can match this phenomenally high game density.
-What’s more, three quarters of this wild and remote 9050 sq km park is still largely unexplored.
+A South Luangwa Safari is considered a true African Adventure in one of the greatest wildlife sanctuaries in the world, and with good reason: few parks can match this phenomenally high game density.
+What's more, three quarters of this wild and remote 9050 sq km park is still largely unexplored.

 Superb Big Game Viewing